ex0-tekk/Diabolist-VR/README.md

 ---

-**Diabolist VR is a high fantasy theme-based mod list that pays homage to the hack-n-slash loot-hoarding Action RPG of the late 90s, it does this by adding 8 Diablo inspired mods and so much more, this includes:**
+**Diabolist VR is a high fantasy theme-based mod list that pays homage to the hack-n-slash loot-hoarding Action RPG of the late 90s, it does this by adding 10 Diablo inspired mods and so much more, this includes:**

+- A custom flame Diablo intro.
 - Solarion Spear intro replacer.
-- A custom flame Diablo intro.
 - Authentic in-game Diablo font.
 - Intro and in-game music overhaul.
+- The Secret Cow level from Diablo II.
 - Gauntlet mouse cursor from Diablo II.
 - A classicly generous 3 tier loot system.
 - A dual town portal spell called Voidgate.
 - The Horadric Crafting Cube from Diablo II.
+- Various weapons inspired by the Diablo series.
 - The female Amazon from Diablo II visually improved over the LE version.
 - The Imperius Solarion Spear and Tyrael Armor from Diablo III, these can only be crafted.
 - Hundreds of unique monsters with more aggro range, enhanced combat abilities and increased population.